 Optimizing your online videos is crucial for getting discovered, gaining views and subscribers, and – ultimately – maintaining your position in search results.

 Try these tips with your existing and future videos, and keep tabs on your metrics to see how much progress you’ve made with these improvements.
-Check out Simplilearn’s YouTube and Video Marketing Certification Training for more helpful tips.
+You should also check out and enroll in our world-class Professional Certificate Program in Digital Marketing to master YouTube and other in-demand digital marketing skills.